 View of the side where the vault collapsed

-(left) Centrale Montemartini: three statues found in 1887 inside the nymphaeum: they portray (left to right): Dionysus, a satyr and a seated maiden; (right) Museo Nazionale Romano: head of Emperor Hadrian found near the nymphaeum
+(left) Centrale Montemartini: three statues found in 1887 inside the nymphaeum: they portray (left to right): Dionysus, a satyr and a seated maiden; (right) Museo Nazionale Romano: head of Emperor Hadrian which was found near the nymphaeum

 Whenever he (Gallienus) went to the gardens named after him, all the staff of the Palace followed him.
 And there went with him, too, the prefects and the chiefs of all the staffs, and they were invited to his banquets and bathed in the pools along with the prince.
 Women, too, were often sent in, beautiful girls with the emperor, but with the others ugly old hags.